tomjoht/tomjoht.github.io/_posts/2022/2/2022-02-25-trends-to-follow-or-forget-faceted-filtering.md

 {: .tip}

 Faceted filtering works best when your product has a clear set of facets/attributes that users can identify to narrow the information.
 Finding tool support to implement faceted filtering is challenging.

+## Next post

+Continue to the next post in this series: [Screencasting](/trends/trends-to-follow-or-forget-screencasting.html).